algorand/py-algorand-sdk/x/blackbox/README.md

   * method `inputs_and_assertions()` validates a scenario and extracts out its assertions
   * method `dryrun_assert()` evaluates the dry-run sequence using the constructed `SequenceAssertion`

-To employ the declarative test scenarios above write the following:
+To employ the declarative test scenario above write the following:

 ```python
 algod = get_algod()